University-Sponsored H-1B Status

 - Contact Us

-H-1B status, for temporary workers, is sponsored by the University of Florida to employ foreign nationals faculty, postdoctoral and some TEAMS positions that require a bachelor’s or higher level degree.
+H-1B status, for temporary workers, is sponsored by the University of Florida to employ foreign national faculty, clinical Post-Doctoral Associates and some On-Target positions that require a bachelor’s or higher-level degree.
 The status is available to individuals who receive an offer of employment and have the credentials to qualify for the applicable professional positions.
-The HRS Immigration Compliance Services Office section provides guidance to hiring departments/centers during the petition preparation process and the sponsorship period.
-On behalf of the University and the beneficiaries, the HRS Immigration Compliance Services office also maintains a repository of immigration related documents in compliance with federal regulations.
+The HR Immigration Compliance Services Office section provides guidance to hiring departments/centers during the petition preparation process and the sponsorship period.
+On behalf of the University and the beneficiaries, the HR Immigration Compliance Services office also maintains a repository of immigration related documents in compliance with federal regulations.

 Characteristics of H-1B Status